top of page

 A

-The default impression of the Institute is that of Union soldiers.
+Currently, the default impression of the Institute is that of Union soldiers.
 However, should the situation require it, we are prepared to field Confederate soldiers with the same dedication to historical accuracy.

 O